lamini-ai/lamini-examples/prompt_engineering.md

 Using correct spacing, grammar and syntax is crucial in prompts to ensure the model understands the request accurately and generates coherent responses.

-Bad Spacing
+Bad spacing

 :x: `"   Generate  a  paragraph  about  the  importance  of  recycling.   "`

 :white_check_mark: `Generate a paragraph about the importance of recycling."`

-Bad Grammar and Syntax
+Bad grammar and syntax

 :x: `"write me a poem about sunsets beautiful red and orange."`